Anirudh0616/Anirudh0616/README.md

-- 👋 Hi, I’m @Anirudh0616
+- 👋 Hi, I’m Anirudh.
+I'm a freshman at IIT Hyderabad, India
-- 👀 I’m interested in python and web development
+- 👀 I’m interested in a LOT of things
-- 🌱 I’m currently learning git, C++ and Webscraping through python
+- 🌱 I’m currently learning git, C++ & Data Science through Python.
-- 📫 How to reach me gmail - anirudh.b.0616@gmail.com
+- 📫 How to reach me gmail - anirudh.b.0616@gmail.com/ep24btech11004@iith.ac.in